alan-turing-institute/CleverCSV/docs/README.rst

      reader = clevercsv.reader(fp, dialect)
      rows = list(reader)

-For large files, you can speed up detection by supplying a smaller sample to the sniffer, for instance:
+For **large files**\ , you can speed up detection by supplying a smaller sample to the sniffer, for example:

 .. code-block:: python

    dialect = clevercsv.Sniffer().sniff(fp.read(10000))

+You can also speed up encoding detection by installing `cCharDet <https://github.com/PyYoshi/cChardet>`_\ , it will automatically be used when it is available on the system.

 That's the basics!
 If you want more details, you can look at the code of the package, the test suite, or the `API